 - Your favorite journal + pen

-- Crystals, smudge stick/palo santo, and candles (to make it a little more woo-woo)
+- Crystals, burning herbs (try something that isn’t white sage or palo santo), and candles (to make it a little more woo-woo)

 If you liked this post, be sure to check out: